Entrepreneurs’ Relief reduces the amount of Capital Gains Tax payable when you dispose of (sell) shares in all or part

 - The person disposing of the shares must also be an officer or employee of the company, and all employment conditions must have been met for at least the 24 months leading up to the disposal.

 - The company must have traded in the 24 months leading up to the date of the share disposal.

 Where the company intends to cease trading and dissolve, the relief can still be claimed provided:

 - the distribution of any assets in the company is taxed as a capital distribution and not as income

 - the distribution takes place within three years of when the company ceased trading

-- the qualifying conditions (1, 2 and 3 above) were met in the 24 months prior to the company ceasing to trade.
+- the three qualifying conditions (listed above) were met in the 24 months prior to the company ceasing to trade.